AlekEagle/cumulonimbus-docs/src/api/index.md

 ## Your First API Call

 Now that we know the basics, we can go ahead and get started with making our first API call!
-All examples will use curl.
-More examples of making API calls will come when I care :^)
+More examples of making API calls for different languages will come in the future when I care :^)

 ## ANY /api